oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/organization-upload-settings.rst

 7. Click **Save Settings**.

-If |attachments are enabled for an entity|, the configuration of the entity will prevail and override the corresponding settings configured both globally and per organization.
+If :ref:`attachments are enabled for an entity <doc-entity-actions-create>`, the configuration of the entity will prevail and override the corresponding settings configured both globally and per organization.

 .. finish